nanthasnk/Capstone-LT-Vehicle-Loan-Default-Prediction/README.md

 ## Statistical Data Analysis
 ### ANOVA for Numerical Columns
-- Since, our target variable is dichotomous and to find whether feature is significant or not, we did a oneway-anova test to find out the significance of the feature.
+- Since our target variable is dichotomous and to find whether the feature is significant or not, we did a oneway-anova test to find out the significance of the feature.

 ![ANOVA](/Images/oneway_anova.PNG "ANOVA Test")
 - All our variables have rejected the null hypothesis and the hypothesis is in favor of alternate hypothesis which states that the mean of two groups are not equal which will help in splitting our target variable.